MarcccHuuu/2022Spring_Finals_EV/proposal.md

 ##### Hypothesis 1:
 Are the development trends of new energy vehicles in each state consistent, or have they changed?
 ##### Hypothesis 2:
-What is the difference in sales between different brands of new energy vehicles？
+What is the difference in sales between different brands of new energy vehicles in different state？
 ##### Hypothesis 3:
 Are sales of new energy vehicles in different states related to the number of charging piles?
 ##### Hypothesis 4: